 This may imply a significant change in your lifestyle.
 However, once your symptoms have resolved (this may take up to 6 months) you may start reintroducing the things you liked (e.g. coffee, orange juice …) one at a time.
 If your symptoms recur, you’ll know that you need to stay away from those particular things.

 Over-the-counter antacids, such as Maalox or Tums, provide marginal benefit, since they are only effective for a few hours.
 In cases not responding to lifestyle changes, a prescription medication may be recommended (such as Aciphex, Nexium, Prevacid, Prilosec, or Protonix).
 These may need to be taken once or twice a day, for an initial course of up to 6 months.

 This option, though very effective, is rarely necessary and is reserved for the most severe, refractory cases.
 It involves physically narrowing the lower esophageal sphincter to minimize reflux of stomach contents.
-Your doctor will discuss these options with you if necessary.
+Your ENT doctor in Los Angeles will discuss these options with you if necessary.

 Common Causes of Acid Reflux